Teesside International Airport: Durham Tees Valley (2004–2019)

 Other developments included new airfield lighting installed and during 2012, six-figure sums spent revamping the terminal building and renovating one of the World War II-era hangars.

 On 30 October 2013, after it became clear the market wasn't going to yield any further leisure services, the airport announced it would no longer accept such flights as part of cost-cutting plans that would see the airport diversify into a business airport.
 The airport stated it would instead focus on scheduled routes and non-passenger related aviation such as cargo/general aviation.
 The news was part of the "Master Plan to 2020 and Beyond" covering the period up to 2050, including residential and commercial development, released in November 2013.
 Peel would later reverse the charter flights decision with the return of Balkan Holidays to Burgas for summer 2019, with further large scale expansion from two major holiday companies lined up, but stopped because of the 2018 takeover.
 Whilst controversial and unheard of at the time, it is now generally accepted that leisure flights only benefit airports when critical mass can be achieved.

-The cornerstone of the master plan was a housing estate which would have raised up to £30m to be reinvested back into the airport under a 'Section 106' agreement.
+The cornerstone of the master plan was a housing estate which would have raised up to £30 million to be reinvested back into the airport under a 'Section 106' agreement.
 This resulted in heavy opposition from the local public who misinterpreted the plans as being at the expense of the airport, but the houses were located on land too far removed from the existing airport infrastructure to be used for aviation development, and outline planning permission was received on 29 March 2017.

 On 18 May 2017, Durham Tees Valley Airport announced significant investment to the airport's terminal facilities.
 Alongside extensive renovations in the departures area, improved retail services were introduced under the new in-house 'Xpress' brand.
 The first phase of investment was completed in September 2017, with the second phase starting in Autumn 2017.
 The airport's Privilege Membership Club also faced improvements for passenger service upgrades.

-Later in May 2017, Durham Tees Valley Airport introduced a new in-house FBO called Consort Aviation.
+Later in May 2017, Durham Tees Valley Airport introduced a new in-house fixed-base operator (FBO), Consort Aviation.

 During November 2017, the airport launched its Flying For The Future campaign to try to build support towards the airport and encourage more people to use the facility.